gmrempe/Aether/README.md

 # Aether
-  A game to take the winds
+  A game to take the circles

 ## MVP

 * Map with dark background
-* x number of objects render to represent places where wind is stored
+* x number of circles render with numbers inside.
+Numbers increment over time.
-* User can release wind from an object to take control of another obj
+* User can release power from circle to take control of another circle
-* AI can release wind, game ends when one player has no more wind
+* AI can release power, game ends when player has no more circles
 * Production README

-## Wireframes
+## Wireframe
-The app will be a single page with the game displayed in the center, Aether will be written at the top and any settings (see Bonus features) off to the right of the map.
+The app will be a single page with the game displayed in the center, Aether will be written at the top and any settings (see Bonus features) will be displayed on click of 'Settings' button.
 All nav links will be at the bottom, centered.

 ![](https://github.com/gmrempe/Aether/blob/master/images/Homepage.png)